QuantEcon/qe_libraries_article/paper.md

 The `MarkovChain` object provides access to useful information such as:

-- Wheterh it is irreducible:
+- Whether it is irreducible:
   ```python
   >>> mc.is_irreducible
   True